weesvisje/docs/docs/tutorials/tasks/c-sharp-console/3-assigning-commands.md

 }
 ```

-## 3 - 2 Final application
+## 3-2 Final application

 Our application is complete!
 Our __Program.cs__ file should look like the following.
+Now you can run the example in your terminal, command line or right within the run command in Visual Studio.

 ```csharp title="Program.cs"
 using System;